3mdeb/96boards-docs-wiki/LatestSnapshots.md

 **IMPORTANT NOTES**

-- At present the HDMI EDID display data is not used.
-A fixed HDMI timing is used at 1280x720p 60Hz.
-This will work with most but not all monitors/TVs.
-A future software update is expected to address this issue.
+- HDMI EDID display data is used to determine the best display resolution.
+On monitors and TVs that support 1080p this resolution will be selected.
+If 1080p is not supported the next available resolution reported by EDID will be used.
+This selected mode will work with most but not all monitors/TVs.
+See below for further information on what to do if your monitor/TV does not display the startup console and UI.
 - There are limitations on the usage of the USB ports on the HiKey board.
 Please refer to the Hardware section in the document for further information.

 ### Power Supply